-If you have a similar story to Mary and have been experiencing thyroid signs and symptoms, what should you do?
+What should you do if you have a similar story to Mary and have been experiencing thyroid signs and symptoms?

-If it all possible, you should attempt to find a holistic health practitioner to work with who is familiar with thyroid physiology and proper assessment of these issues and is willing to treat you perhaps.
-A holistic practitioner may include a functional medicine practitioner, an integrative medical doctor, or naturopathic doctor.
-If you are not able to see a practitioner there are some steps you can take yourself:
+A holistic practitioner may include a functional medicine practitioner, an integrative medical doctor, or a naturopathic doctor.
+If you are not able to see a practitioner, there are some steps you can take yourself:

-- Under the presumption that your thyroid issues may be autoimmune you could try the autoimmune paleo diet (AIP).
-Follow the diet for a month and if your symptoms resolve then try reintroducing foods to identify the triggers.
+- Under the presumption that your thyroid issues may be autoimmune, you could try the autoimmune paleo diet (AIP).
+Follow the diet for a month, and if your symptoms resolve, try reintroducing foods to identify the triggers.